sonecabr/adobe-test-webserver/README.md

  - Add support to 3rd party plugins
  - Add suport to define log level
  - Add suport to log patterns (like apache_combined)
+ - Add DOS and or QoS implementation

 ## Dependencies
  - Gradle 5.4.1
  - OpenJdk8
+ - Lombok plugin (Idea, Eclipse), if you want to import the project into IDE
  - Docker (if you want to run on Docker) 18+
  - Docker Compose (if you want to run on Docker trough docker-compose command) 1.23+
  - Kubernetes Cluster + Kubectl + Helm (If you want to run on K8s)